Diana L. Kormos-Buchwald

-Diana L. Kormos-Buchwald (born Diana L. Kormos) is a historian of modern physical science and the Robert M. Abbey Professor of History at the California Institute of Technology (Caltech).
+Diana L. Kormos-Buchwald (born Diana L. Kormos) is an Israeli-American historian of science, particularly the modern physical sciences.
+She is the Robert M. Abbey Professor of History at the California Institute of Technology and the general editor and director of the Einstein Papers Project.
+She is a fellow of the American Physical Society and the American Association for the Advancement of Science and a member of the American Philosophical Society.

-Education
+Early life and education

-Kormos-Buchwald received her bachelor's degree from Technion-Israel Institute of Technology in 1981, and her master's degree from Tel Aviv University in 1983.
+Kormos-Buchwald was born on May 22, 1956.
+She received her B.S. from Technion-Israel Institute of Technology in 1981, and an M.S. degree from Tel Aviv University in 1983.
 She received an A.M. from Harvard University in 1985 and a Ph.D. from Harvard in 1990.
-At Caltech, Kormos-Buchwald was Instructor from 1989 to 1990, Assistant Professor from 1990 to 1996, Associate Professor from 1996 to 2005, and Professor from 2005 to 2017.
-Kormos-Buchwald was appointed Robert M. Abbey Professor of History at Caltech in 2018.
+Her thesis, Walther Nernst and the Transition to Modern Physical Chemistry (1990), was supervised by Erwin N. Hiebert.

 Career

+Kormos-Buchwald has taught at the California Institute of Technology (Caltech) since 1989.
+She was an Instructor from 1989 to 1990, Assistant Professor from 1990 to 1996, Associate Professor from 1996 to 2005, and Professor from 2005 through 2017.
+Kormos-Buchwald was appointed to the named chair the Robert M. Abbey Professor of History at Caltech in 2018.

-Kormos-Buchwald is the General Editor and Director of the Einstein Papers Project.
+Kormos-Buchwald is the general editor and director of the Einstein Papers Project.
 Volumes 7, 9, 10, 11, 12, 13, 14, and 15 of The Collected Papers of Albert Einstein have been published during her tenure at the project.
 She was a member at the Institute for Advanced Study in Princeton, New Jersey from 1992 to 1993 as well as the Internationales Forschungszentrum Kulturwissenschaften at Vienna in 1997.
-She was recently a visiting scholar at the University of Amsterdam and Boerhaave Museum in Leiden and at the Max Planck Institute for the History of Science in Berlin.
-She is a Fellow of the American Physical Society and the American Association for the Advancement of Science.
+She was a visiting scholar at the University of Amsterdam and Boerhaave Museum in Leiden and at the Max Planck Institute for the History of Science in Berlin.
+She is a Fellow of the American Physical Society (2013) and the American Association for the Advancement of Science (2011).
 In 2021 she was elected to the American Philosophical Society.